Middleton, Greater Manchester: Economy

 Industrial polymer, thermoplastics and nonwovens producer The Vita Group have a registered office in Middleton.
 Kitbag operate a distribution centre from Greengate in Middleton.

 Bluebird Bus and Coach is a travel company based in Middleton.
 Bus company JP Travel has been based in Middleton since 1974.
 Robert McBride, a household and personal care product manufacturers, is also based in the town.

 Landmarks

 Several of Middleton's buildings were designed by Edgar Wood, a local-born influential architect of his day.
 Several in Middleton are landmarks and are notable.

 Middleton has recently benefited from redevelopments which have seen the construction of a new sports, leisure and civic centre, 'Middleton Arena'.
-A large new Tesco supermarket has also just been opened in the town centre.
+A large new Tesco supermarket was opened in the town centre in 2013.

 In the early 1970s, The Arndale Property Trust cleared land adjacent to Middleton Gardens to build an 'American-style' modern shopping precinct.
-The Middleton Arndale Centre commenced trading in 1971, although it was officially opened by Her Royal Highness the Duchess of Kent in March 1972.
+The Middleton Arndale Centre commenced trading in 1971, although it was officially opened by the Duchess of Kent in March 1972.